Wingolf zu Wien: Symbols

 The coat of arms is divided into four parts.
 On the upper right (heraldically) is the Jerusalem cross.
 Above left are the colors of the fraternity (red-white-green), and below right the colors of the Wingolf (black-white-gold).
 The fourth field below left shows a white cross on a red background, the coat of arms of the federal state of Vienna.
-The decoration on the helmet shows the knight, who is also on the Vienna City Hall („Rathausmann“).
+The decoration on the helmet shows the knight, who is also on the Vienna City Hall (Rathausmann).

-All members of the Wingolf zu Wien wear the „Bundesnadel“.
+All members of the Wingolf zu Wien wear the Bundesnadel.
 It has a small ring at its tip and is worn on the left lapel.
 It was donated in 1925.

+The fraternity's motto is Δι’ ἑνὸς πάντ or Di henos panta or Durch Einen alles or "All things through Him" from Phil 4,13.